Orinoco Flow: Lyrics

 The lyrics have been likened to "an itinerary for the most expensive gap year of all time", mentioning an array of locations like a "global geography lesson".
-Locations mentioned in the song include Fiji, Tiree, Peru, Bali, and Cebu.
+Locations mentioned in the song include Orinoco River, Fiji, Tiree, Peru, Cali, Bali, and Cebu.

 Legacy

 In 1994, the song was licensed to Virgin Records for the best-selling new-age music compilation album Pure Moods, which contributed to further exposure and "helped provide a multi-platinum bonanza" to the record company.

 In 1998, a special-edition tenth-anniversary remix single was released.

-In a 2015 interview with The Irish Times, Enya said: “Longevity is all any artist dreams of”, rather than to dwell on how her songs are remembered.
+In a 2015 interview with The Irish Times, Enya said: "Longevity is all any artist dreams of", rather than to dwell on how her songs are remembered.
 She credits "Orinoco Flow" for some of her cross-generational appeal, saying: "people who used to like Orinoco Flow are now playing my music to their children".
 In another interview, when asked whether people bring up "Orinoco Flow", she responded: "people say 'sail away' to me or whistle bits of it back to me.
-I think it’s wonderful—I never tire of it."
+I think it's wonderful—I never tire of it."